esbuild-plugins-community/esbuild-plugin-measure/README.md

 ## Features

 - Measures the duration of esbuild plugin hooks.
-- Logs performance metrics to the console or a file.
+- Logs performance metrics to the console or gives a ready object to the callback.
 - Provides detailed breakdowns of hook executions for each plugin.
 - Supports `build`, `rebuild` and `watch` modes.
 - Supports measuring of several plugin instances.